NetApp/terraform-provider-netapp-ontap/.github/copilot/code-style.md

 - All Data Sources need Examples at `/examples/data-sources/` with the name starting with netapp-ontap followed by the resource
 - All Resources need a doc page at `/docs/resources/` with a .md file in all lower cases that matches the api name
 - All Data Sources need a doc page at `/docs/data-sources/` with a .md file in all lower cases that matches the api name
+- The provider.go files is located at `/internal/provider/provider.go`

 ## Naming Rules
 - Test live in the same directory as the file it testing. so `cluster_peer_resource.go` test is in the same directory with `cluster_peer_resource_test.go`